 Curriculum

-Our 18-month and 24-month tracks also begin in mid-July but are completed later.
-For the July 2023 entering cohort, these programs would end in December 2024 and May 2025, respectively.
-The degree requirements, including completion of the core courses and 30 graded credit hours, are identical in all three degree tracks.
-A thesis option is not required (or offered) in any of the degree tracks.
+Many of our students will complete the degree on an accelerated, 10-month timeline: beginning in mid-July and completed the following May.
+The 18-month and 24-month degree tracks also begin in mid-July but are completed after an additional fall and/or spring semester.
 A longer degree option can be a good fit for many students, including those looking to: complete the degree at a slower pace; work part-time or pursue an internship while completing the degree, build a stronger profile for PhD applications or private-sector jobs, and/or take additional Economics courses.

-The following chart provides a side-by-side comparison of the three program tracks. *M.A. program staff will work closely with individual students on course selection and the progress to degree.
+The following chart provides a side-by-side comparison of the three program tracks.
+The program staff will work closely with individual students on their course choices and the progress to degree.

 Probability & Statistics